Accused sex trafficker Jeffrey Epstein commits suicide | DW | 10.08.2019

 US newspaper The New York Times reported that Epstein had hanged himself in the Metropolitan Correctional Center in New York City, and that his body was found around 7:30 a.m. local time (1100 UTC).

 Epstein had been found in his cell in late July with marks on his neck.
-At the time, it was not clear whether the wounds were self-inflicted or if there had been an assault, according to The Associated Press.
-According to Reuters news agency, Epstein was not on suicide watch.
+According to The Associated Press, it was not clear at the time whether the wounds were self-inflicted or if there had been an assault.
+The AP and Reuters news agency reported that Epstein was not on suicide watch before his death.

 The Federal Bureau of Investigation (FBI) and the US Justice Department are both investigating the "apparent suicide," federal authorities said.
 US Attorney General Anthony Barr said in a statement that Epstein's death "raises questions that must be answered."